SNL-UCSB/cs176c-assignments/bufferbloat/README.md

 The "Help" menu contains many additional resources about Jupyter notebooks (including a user interface tour, useful keyboard shortcuts, and links to tutorials).

-## Submission

-Submit your completed `Assignment2_Notebook.ipynb` file on Gauchospace.

-Remember to put your name and netid in the marked location at the top of the file.

 #### Acknowledgement
 The Vagrant-based setup is similar to the one used for programming assignments for the [COS 461](https://www.cs.princeton.edu/courses/archive/spring16/cos461/) course at Princeton University.
 I helped create these programming assignments back in 2016.
 The bufferbloat assignment is modeled after a [similar assignment](http://web.stanford.edu/class/cs244/pa1.html) at Stanford University.